tagspaces/documentation/docs/ui/settings.md

 ![Advanced settings area](/media/tagspaces-settings-advanced.png)

 - **Enable mobile mode** - switches the app in mobile mode, which can be useful on small screens or app window sizes
+- **Enable developer mode** - this will enable some experimental features, like the ability to load extensions from third parties.
 - **Enable generating thumbnails and search index in a separate process** - since v4 the app generates thumbnails and search index in a separate process, here you can disable it and use the main app for that.
 This will have a negative impact on the performance
 - **Show warning on opening files externally** - showing a warning on opening files with external programs is a way to prevent you executing potentially malicious files (e.g. opening an .exe file on Windows will execute it)
 - **Enable location tags** - <ProFeature /> enabling this will give the options to store tag groups outside in the location itself (out of the tag library).
 Learn more [here](/ui/taglibrary/#location-tags).